Seafzz/cherry/README.md

 - **Live Prediction**: Upload images to get health predictions and probability.
 - **Hypothesis**: Project hypothesis and validation.
 - **Model Performance**: Technical details and performance metrics.

+#### Deployment Steps:
+1. Log in to Heroku and create an app.
+2. Select GitHub as the deployment method.
+3. Connect to your repository and deploy the branch.
+4. Click "Open App" to access your